cloud66-tests/selfstarter/README.md

 * There is a payment options component that allows you to define different packages or levels for people to puchase/support at.
 You can turn it on and off with a configuration setting.

 ## Deploying with Cloud 66
-Deploying and maintaining a XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX setup through Cloud 66 is extremely easy.
+Deploying and maintaining a Selfstarter setup through Cloud 66 is extremely easy.
 Click the badge and follow the instructions below to deploy!

 #### Deploying on Cloud 66